LearnFractal/FractalPlatform.RealWorld/README.md

 In the Fractal Platform, we do not mix different layers with each other, and we have achieved next andvantages:
 - Clean architecture.
 HTML is HTML.
 The database is the database.
 Validation is validation.
 C# code is C# code.
 We don't mix different aspects of functionality in one file (e.g., dynamic HTML in a JS file or validation logic in HTML tags).
-- Flexible architecture.
+- **Flexible architecture**.
 In many cases, we can add or remove features from our application without significant changes to the code.
-- Less code.
+- **Less code**.
 Web applications contain approximately [~5-50 less of code](https://fraplat.com/jupiter/RealWorldComparator) less code than typical web solutions.
-- Easy to read code.
+- **Easy to read code**.
 The code consists only of HTML, JSON, and C# files with a simple structure.
-- Easy to deploy.
+- **Easy to deploy**.
 The RealWorld application can be deployed to Fractal Cloud within a few seconds by simply running the FractalPlatform.Deployment console application.
-- Good performance of web apps.
-The web application works quickly because the engine and database have numerous optimizations for rendering the application.
+- **Good performance of web apps**.
+The web application works quickly because the engine and database have numerous optimizations for rendering the applications.

 And we have some disadvantages:
 - We don't use REST or web page routing to provide communication between Frontent and Backend parts of our Fullstack web application,